Police raid Wirecard office in Singapore following FT reports alleging fraud

 The Singapore Police Force said on Monday that it was looking into the matter.

-Wirecard told Reuters that it had met the authorities in Singapore and pledged its cooperation.
+Wirecard told Channel NewsAsia that it had met the authorities in Singapore on Friday morning to assist in investigations.

-"We actively approached the authorities yesterday and pledged our full cooperation in the investigation activities," the company said in statement.
+"A meeting was all that took place," it said in a statement.

+"We reiterate that the defamatory accusations made by the FT against employees of Wirecard are unfounded.
+We intend to continue to cooperate with the Singapore police, and pledge to complete our internal inquiry and disclose these findings to the public," Wirecard added.

 Wirecard said earlier it would sue the Financial Times over the publication of three reports alleging fraud and creative accounting at its Singapore office, calling them defamatory and harmful to the reputations of people named in them.